We look at the communications parallels in the Gaming and Trading industries and why voice matters.

 While I do acknowledge not all Traders are Gamers, the mindset to win at all costs and the need for real-time awareness are true of both these groups.
 Therefore, representing the trading floor as a virtual battlefield is not all that farfetched.
-The traders on the frontlines crunch the market data and monitoring the news to make split-second decisions to secure the best result for their clients and business.
+The traders on the front line crunch the market data and monitor the news to make split-second decisions to secure the best result for their clients and business.

 But while the future takes shape, a low latency voice platform that can support distributed trading teams, allowing traders to communicate in real-time is critical.
 Just like in a first-person shooter, when changes arise, you can react, pivot, and communicate.

 Without those voice connections, the communication agility required to plan and execute successful trades in volatile markets is a bridge too far.